JuliaWeb/HTTP.jl/README.md

 - [**LATEST**][docs-latest-url] &mdash; *in-development version of the documentation.* -->

 ## Project Status

+The package is new and not yet tested in production systems.
+Please try it out and report your experiance.

 The package is tested against Julia 0.6 & current master on Linux, OS X, and Windows.